Home

 BECOME “COR”

-COR Patrons are monthly sustaining donors with VIP perks, including complimentary season tickets commensurate with donation level, no-fee ticket transfers, access to a VIP Lounge on opening weekends, free swag each season, one included concession item per visit, along with other special events & discount offers every season that you remain a sustaining donor.
-Join the family and help sustain our non-profit, redemptive mission in the arts!
+COR Patrons are monthly sustaining donors with VIP perks, including complimentary season tickets commensurate with donation level, no-fee ticket transfers, access to our VIP Lounge, free promotional products each season, one complimentary drink per visit (two on opening weekends!), and other special offers.

 …Open Window Theatre succeeded with an ambitious staging of this ritualistic 15th Century play [Everyman].
 Director Jeremy Stanbary [brought] the original play to life for a modern audience.